 C2005.
 If you learned a lot of cell biology & physiology, you may be able to skip

-C2005/C2006 goes deeper and demands more thought and application of knowledge knowledge than the usual introductory college bio course (or AP course).

-less topics than usual, but each topic is covered in great detail.
-There is more decide what to do, you can look at the old exams on the web page for the book is available in the science library.
-If you look at all the available material, and are still not sure what to do, we suggest you register for either
+C2005/C2006 goes deeper and demands more thought and application of knowledge than the usual introductory college bio course (or AP course).
+The course covers less topics than usual, but each topic is covered in great detail.
+There is more C2005/6 clearer, you can look at the old exams & other course material on the web page for the science library.
+If you look at all the available material, and still believe plan to ask for an exception, we suggest you register for either

 C2005/F2401 or a 3000 level course and attend both courses for the first week of